vykuang/nba-stats-streamlit/docs/docker.md

 - `train` to collect cleaned data
 - `mlflow` to store `mlflow.db` backend and `./mlruns` artifacts
 - `streamlit` to retrieve the production stage model from `.mlruns` after perusing `mlflow.db`

+### Testing

+How to test each service?
+Run a dockerfile for each, and unit-test them.